kshaffer/cognition/week1.md

 - Video: ["Minor scales & keys"](https://vimeo.com/94803688)
 - *Open Music Theory*, ["Pitches"](http://openmusictheory.com/pitches.html)
 - *Open Music Theory*, ["Scales and scale degrees"](http://openmusictheory.com/scales.html)

+On **Thursday, June 4, 7:30pm MDT,** we will have our second video office hours meeting.
+A link to the chat is [here](https://cuboulder.zoom.us/j/938651227) (password is provided on D2L).
+This is the prime opportunity for some (if not all) of us to discuss things live, as a group.
+We will use Zoom, a video conferencing app supported by CU's Office of Information Technology.
+Please visit OIT's [Zoom support page](http://www.colorado.edu/oit/services/conferencing-services/web-conferencing-zoom) for information on setting up your account and downloading the software.
+There are both desktop and mobile versions.
+(It is possible to participate via phone instead of the app.
+See OIT's instructions, and contact me if you need help.)

 For **Friday, June 5, 3pm MDT,** please read/watch the following and then take [Quiz 2](/quiz2/) on D2L: